Insect Identifier App in 2026

 A photo-based insect identifier is a mobile tool that estimates an insect’s likely name from visible traits in an image.
 It looks at features such as wing shape, antennae, body segments, legs, color patterns, and overall silhouette, then returns likely matches for review.

-Visual identification helps when you have a photo but no name for the subject.
+A clear insect photo lets the app suggest a species even if you do not know whether it is a beetle, moth, wasp, or something else.
 It is useful for household bugs, garden pests, porch-light moths, pantry insects, and harmless outdoor visitors.
-For basic background on insect classification, see the overview of insects at https://en.wikipedia.org/wiki/Insect.
+For basic background on insect classification, see the overview of insects at Wikipedia – Insect.
 Treat the result as a ranked suggestion, not a final scientific determination.

 How an AI Insect Identifier Works